ropensci/paleobioDB/README.md

 ## General overview

-`paleobioDB` has 19 functions to wrap most endpoints of the PaleobioDB API, plus 8 functions to visualize and process the fossil data.
+`paleobioDB` provides functions that wrap most endpoints of the PaleobioDB API, and allows visualizing and processing the fossil data.
 The API documentation for the Paleobiology Database can be found [here](https://paleobiodb.org/data1.2/).

 ## Download fossil occurrences from PaleobioDB